-The shell has also become a baptism symbol.
+The shell also became a baptism symbol.
 It has been found in artwork discovered in ancient Christian catacombs and also in Renaissance art.
-Often John is depicted baptising Jesus by pouring water from a scallop shell1.
+Often John is depicted baptising Jesus by pouring water from a scallop shell.

 A shell symbol features in many family crests (for example, that of the late princess Diana), and prominently in the logo of the Methodist Church in Kenya (MCK) and the Methodist Church of Southern Africa (MCSA).

 In addition to being a symbol for baptism, another reason for the scallop shell motif on Methodist logos may be from its appearance beneath a 1778 engraving of John Wesley, thus becoming a de facto family coat of arms.